failsafe-lib/failsafe/policies/circuit-breaker.md

 When the number of execution failures exceed a configured threshold, the breaker is *opened* and further execution requests fail with `CircuitBreakerOpenException`.
 After a delay, the breaker is *half-opened* and trial executions are allowed which determine whether the breaker should be *closed* or *opened* again.
 If the trial executions meet a success threshold, the breaker is *closed* again and executions will proceed as normal.

-## Circuit Breaker Configuration
+## Configuration

-Circuit breakers can be flexibly configured to express when the circuit should be opened or closed.
+[Circuit breakers][CircuitBreaker] can be flexibly configured to express when the breaker should be opened, half-opened, and closed.

 A circuit breaker can be configured to *open* when a successive number of executions have failed: